 ACV and CBD

-A perfect example of this is CBD.
-By now, you've likely heard of the herb and its incredible medicinal properties.
-Like apple cider vinegar, many people didn't know about the potential benefits of the herb until they were able to start reading about other pet parents having such success.
+By now, you've likely heard of CBD and its properties.
+Like apple cider vinegar, many people didn't know the herb supports healthiness until they were able to start reading about other pet parents having such success.

-Comparable to ACV, CBD has a slew of benefits ranging from improving digestive health to relieving skin conditions to easing joint pain associated with arthritis.
-The best news?
-Because of the fact that CBD oil is all natural and non-toxic, it can be used in conjunction with apple cider vinegar to provide Fido with every more health advantages.
+Because of the fact that CBD oil is all natural and non-toxic, it can be used in conjunction with apple cider vinegar.

 ACV For Pet Parents